Rubiksron/memo/README.md

 ```
 ```
-When you're done with a chore click the 'x' to remove the item, and move down the line until all of your chores are done!
+When you're done with a chore click the 'x' to remove the item, and move down the list until all of your chores are done!
 ```
 ```
 To share your list with anyone else, share your user name and password so that